AvolitesLtd/TitanManual/docs/networking/connecting-the-arena-to-a-network.md

 The Diamond 9 can be fitted with a 10GbE port as an optional extra.

-## Changing settings on the D9 Luminex switch
+## Changing settings on the D9 with the Luminex switch

 In normal use you will not need to change the settings on the Luminex switch, but if you have a complex network setup you can use Luminex's Araneo software to connect to the switch and configure it.